vhowick/starter-research-group/content/event/example/index.md

   #postcode: '94305'
   #country: United States

-summary: The first WiM conference.
+summary: We are looking forward to attending the first women in malaria conference taking place 22-24 of March and highlighting outstanding contributions of female scientists in the field
-abstract: "We are looking forward to attending the first women in malaria conference taking place 22-24 of March and highlighting outstanding contributions of female scientists in the field"
+#abstract: "We are looking forward to attending the first women in malaria conference taking place 22-24 of March and highlighting outstanding contributions of female scientists in the field"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.